 Bacterial canker is a disease that is particularly common on cherries and plums – both edible and ornamental – as well as apricots, peaches and other Prunus species.
 The disease weakens the plant and can cause extensive dieback if not treated.
 Plants under stress and growing in poorly-drained soils are more susceptible to this disease.

-These vary depending on the plant, but are generally seen as sunken, dead and damaged areas of bark on the branches and stems.
+These vary depending on the plant but are generally seen as sunken, dead and damaged areas of bark on the branches and stems.
 Look for swollen stems that ooze a gummy sap.

-On the leaves, brown round spots appear that fall out later to leave a hole – as if it had been hit by shotgun pellets, giving rise to its popular name of shot hole.
+On the leaves, brown round spots appear that fall out later to leave a hole – as if it had been hit by shotgun pellets, giving rise to its popular name of the shot hole.

 Cut out all cankered areas, pruning back around 10-15cm (4-6in) beyond the affected parts into healthy wood.

 Bacterial canker often enters the tree through wounds – including pruning wounds made in autumn and winter.
 Never prune members of the Prunus family in autumn and winter when they are dormant – only prune when the tree is in leaf and in active growth.
 The best time is July and August.